top of page

 Almshouses, Great Shelford Client GSPC

-This housing project of twenty-one almshouses was developed with the client, a local almshouse charity.
-The initial advice from the local planning authority was that any development on the site was contrary to policy and would be refused.
-We subsequently embarked on an eighteen month process of engagement and consultation with the local community, including the delicate subject of relocating existing allotments.
-The masterplan was developed closely with landscape architects Emily Haysom to ensure that the generous open spaces would connect with the local surroundings and ecological corridors from the outset.
-When we finally submitted our planning application to the local authority the Chair of the Parish Council and the Local District Councillor volunteered to speak at committee in favour of the proposal.
+This housing project of twenty-one almshouses was developed with the client, a local almshouse charity, on a site they owned on the edge of the village and in the greenbelt.
+The Masterplan began with an eighteen month process of engagement and consultation with the local community, including the delicate subject of relocating existing allotments.
+The Masterplan was integral to the landscape design, by landscape architect Emily Haysom, to ensure that the generous open spaces would connect with the local surroundings and ecological corridors from the outset.
+At the Planning committee meeting, the Chair of the Parish Council and the Local District Councillor volunteered to speak in favour of the proposal.
 The scheme was awarded unanimous consent.

 great_shelford5.jpg